-Unlike some towns, Lincoln isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lincoln are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lincoln is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lincoln is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Lincoln who work in management occupations (18.20%), teaching (12.04%), and healthcare suport services (9.77%).

-The education level of Lincoln citizens is a little higher than the average for US cities and towns: 21.12% of adults in Lincoln have at least a bachelor's degree.
+The citizens of Lincoln are slightly better educated than the national average of 21.84% for all cities and towns, with 21.12% of adults in Lincoln having a bachelor's degree or advanced degree.

 The per capita income in Lincoln in 2022 was $25,153, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,612 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.